IDOM, winner of the 2019 Aga Khan Award of Architecture

 The Awards Ceremony

 The ceremonies in which the winning projects are announced and that mark the closure of each three-year cycle are held in locations chosen for their architectural and cultural relevance to the Muslim world.
-In 2019, the ceremony took place last Saturday, September 14th, in Kazan, Russia, its Kremlin being a World Heritage Site.
+In 2019, the ceremony took place last Saturday, September 14th.
 Other locations previously selected to host the awards ceremony were the Shalimar Gardens in Lahore (1980), the Topkapi Palace in Istanbul (1983), the Alhambra in Granada (1998) or the Tomb of Emperor Humayun, in Delhi (2004).